auros-one/engineering-handbook/agent-guidance/workflows/feature-development.md

 ### Comprehensive Context Provision
 - Request access to relevant external documentation
 - Ask for any necessary technical information not yet provided
-- Use tools like Firecrawl to extract documentation from libraries/frameworks when needed

 ## 3. Phased Implementation Strategy